Bostonhacks/bostonhacks-api/docs/gettingstarted.md

    1) `npm run exitdocker:dev` to stop the server OR
    2) `npm run cleandocker:dev` to stop the server AND erase the persisting database
 5) Go to `localhost:8000/docs` to view the documentation
+6) Go to `localhost:5555` for Prisma Studio - this is a dev environment tool that lets you see and modify your data freely.
-6) **Ensure you `git pull origin main` often so that you get the latest changes.
+7) **Ensure you `git pull origin main` often so that you get the latest changes.
 There is currently no autoupdate mechanism.

 ## Populating Data